Tinnitus and Stress: A Strong Connection

 Anxiety Definition

-Anxiety is defined in a medical context as a response to perceived threats, characterized by apprehension, worry, and fear, and often accompanied by physical symptoms.
+Anxiety is defined as a response to perceived threats, characterized by apprehension, worry, and fear, and often accompanied by physical symptoms.
 Anxiety disorders, including generalized anxiety disorder, social anxiety disorder, panic disorder, and specific phobias, involve persistent and excessive anxiety symptoms that may significantly impact daily functioning.

 What is trait anxiety?

-Trait anxiety, on the other hand, refers to an individual’s predisposition or baseline level of anxiety in response to various stressors.
+Trait anxiety refers to an individual's predisposition or baseline level of anxiety in response to various stressors.
 It represents a stable characteristic and is often measured as a personality trait, indicating how likely an individual is to experience anxiety across different situations.
 People with trait anxiety may never feel the need to seek psychiatric medical care.

 – Alice Lee